Barbados: Celebrate The Art of Living

 Looking for an unusual adventure?
 A trip to Harrison’s Cave is a must.
 Often regarded as the island’s top attraction, the crystallized limestone caverns are a testament to Mother Nature.
 The complex network of underground caves, streams, and waterfalls is at least 1.4 miles long; its largest cavern, the Great Hall, is some 50 feet tall.
 Check out all the wonders, including stalactites and stalagmites, by tram and on foot.

 Just minutes from Harrison’s Cave is Welchman Hall Gully, a tranquil nature reserve.
 Rumor has it the first grapefruit was created on the former plantation—the result of the cross-pollination of an orange and a pomelo, a fruit brought over by the Europeans from Asia.
 Orchid World is another must-see for nature lovers.
 A meandering path winds between coral, rock gardens, and gullies as hummingbirds and the soothing sound of running water add to the natural beauty of the terrain.

 On the northern end of the island, Barbados Wildlife Reserve is set within a mahogany woodland.
 Visitors mix and mingle with roaming green monkeys, colorful parrots, flamingos, and peacocks as the they move through their natural habitat.
-The Tourism Board recommends the Animal Flower Cave for the truly adventurous.
-Bring swimwear and relax in the pool that’s inside.
-Then, have lunch with a breathtaking view at the restaurant by the cliff.
-The rum tours at St. Nicholas Abbey, one of only three Jacobean style mansions remaining in the Western Hemisphere, is also on its list.
+Bring swimwear and relax in the pool at Animal Flower Cave, then, have lunch with a breathtaking view at the restaurant by the cliff.
+The rum tours at St. Nicholas Abbey, one of only three Jacobean style mansions remaining in the Western Hemisphere, is also recommended.

 Discover the underwater world of giant sea turtles and a shipwreck swarming with tropical fish at two snorkeling sites, then relax and recharge on the beach with a rum punch.